mattbellis/PHYS-3330/raw-content/tt-edit-lab4-raw.md

 ![Pin diagram for LF356 (left).
 The numbers correspond to the corresponding pin on the DIP chip (right)](../resources/lab4fig/lf356-pins.png){#fig:pin-diagram width="10cm"}

 Here we can see the pin diagram for the LF356.
 Don't confuse $V_+$ and $V^+$.
-The subscripts $V_+$ and $V_-$ refer to the non-inverting and inverting input and $V^+$ and $V^-$ refer to the power pins.
+The subscripts $V_+$ and $V_-$ refer to the non-inverting and inverting inputs and $V^+$ and $V^-$ refer to the power pins.
 Pins 2 and 3 are the inputs and 4 and 7 are for power.

 We always want to apply decoupling capacitors to the the power: plugging one end as close to the power pin as possible and the other end into ground.
 [Here's a nice explanation why](https://forum.allaboutcircuits.com/threads/decoupling-or-bypass-capacitors-why.45583/).

 **Definition 9: capacitive coupling** - capacitive coupling is the process of sending a signal or energy through a capacitor (remember that the impedance of a capacitor is inversely proportional to the frequency).
 Capacitive coupling is a way of sending AC while blocking DC.
 Parasitic capacitance often leads to this happening by mistake.

 **Definition 10: decoupling capacitor** - decoupling is coupling to ground.
-Decoupling capacitors charge up and provide a resevior of energy that can be supplied to the circuit as the circuit's current draw changes over time.
+Decoupling capacitors charge up and provide a reservoir of energy that can be supplied to the circuit as the circuit's current draw changes over time.
 Power supplies and transmission lines have inherent inductance which impedes changes in current, $dI/dt$, so the decoupling capacitors compensate  with the energy stored and provide the current necessary to maintain constant voltage.

 ![Decoupling capacitors near the power pins are necessary for proper op-amp performance.
 Polarized capacitors are typically used because they can have large capacitances in a small form factor.](../resources/lab4fig/powering-opamp.png){#fig:powering-with-decouple width="8cm"}